Controlled Analyses of Social Biases in Wikipedia Bios: Methodology

 \subsection{Data}

 We gathered all articles with the category ``Living people'' on English Wikipedia in March 2020.
 We discarded articles with ${<2}$ categories, ${<100}$ tokens, or marked as stubs (containing a category like ``Actor stubs'').
 We use English categories for matching, which we expect to be the most reliable, because English has the most active editor community.
 We ignore categories focused on article properties instead of people traits using a heuristics, e.g., categories containing ``Pages with''.
-Our final corpus consists of 444,045 articles, containing 9.3 categories and 628.2 tokens on average.\footnote{We collect versions of articles in other language editions as needed for analysis.
+Our final corpus consists of 444,045 articles, containing 9.3 categories and 628.2 tokens on average.
+The total number of categories considered valid for matching is 209,613.\footnote{We collect versions of articles in other language editions as needed for analysis.
 Decisions about which data and categories to focus on were made in consultation with researchers at the Wikimedia Foundation.}

 We briefly summarize our methods for inferring race and gender and provide additional details in \Aref{sec:app_wikidata}.
 Identity traits are fluid, difficult to operationalize, and depend on social context \cite{Bucholtz2005,hanna2020towards}.
 Our goal is to identify \textit{observed} gender and race as perceived by Wikipedia editors who assigned article metadata or readers who may view them, as opposed to assuming ground-truth values \cite{roth2016multiple}.
 Thus, we derive race and gender directly from Wikipedia articles and associated metadata.
 We treat identity as fixed at the time of data collection and caution that identity traits inferred in this work may not be correct in other time-periods or contexts.